nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

- 1. Actor requests to add a new supplier.
+1. Actor enters the command to add a supplier with the required information.
- 2. Actor enters a command to add a supplier with the required information.
+2. Trackr saves the new supplier to the system.
- 3. Trackr saves the new supplier to the system.
+3. Trackr display success message that a new supplier added to the list
- 4. Trackr shows the new supplier added to the list.
+4. Actor can see the new supplier information in the contacts list.

    Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The Actor does not enter all required information.

-    * 2a1.
+    * 1a1.
 Trackr shows an error message.

-      Use case resumes at step 1.
+      Use case goes back to step 1.

-* 2b.
+* 1b.
 The Actor adds a supplier that already exists in the list.

-    * 2b1.
+    * 1b1.
 Trackr shows an error message.

-      Use case resumes at step 1.
+      Use case goes back to step 1.

 **Use case: UC11 - Add a new customer**